Last Updated on by

 What is the difference between profit and loss and a balance sheet?

 A profit and loss statement looks at whether or not your business is fundamentally profitable.

-But a balance sheet is another important financial report.
-In short, the purpose of a balance sheet is to record a business’ assets, liabilities, and shareholders’ equity.
+On the other hand, a balance sheet is another important financial report to report a business’ assets, liabilities, and shareholders’ equity.
 Combining the balance sheet with the P&L statement gives you a good overall snapshot of a company’s financial health.

 What is a year-to-date profit and loss statement?

-Since all P&L statements have to be over a certain time period, a “year-to-date” profit and loss statement is simply done over the current year, up to the time of the statement.
-It’s often required when filing taxes.
+Since all P&L statements have to be over a certain time period, a “year-to-date” profit and loss statement covers the current year, up until the time of the statement.
+Year-to-date P&Ls are often required when filing taxes.

 What’s the best time period to create P&L statements over?